When someone tells you ‘I don’t have time,’ what they really means is . . .

 Roles and Responsibilities

 Begin with the fundamentals.
-This topic proves to be as interesting to veteran trustees as it is to first-timers.
+This topic proves as interesting to veteran trustees as to first-timers.
 Let’s talk about how the board, the board chair, and the CEO have distinct and parallel contributions to successful impact.

 Popular topics include:

-What are the core roles of every nonprofit board?
+What are the core roles of our nonprofit board?

-How could a board support and oversee the CEO/executive director?
+How could our board support and oversee the CEO/executive director?

 What is an appropriate board chair/CEO partnership?